NEONKID/fastapi-ddd-example/README.md

     _use_case_mock.invoke.assert_called_once_with(...)
 ```

-PEP 20에  **Explicit is better than implicit**라는 문장이 명시되어 있습니다. 따라서 Python 답게 DDD를 구현한다고 한다면 구체적인 것보단 추상적인 것에 의존하는 스타일을 갖춘 명시적 의존성 주입이 더 어울리겠습니다.
+PEP 20 states the statement **Explicit is better than implicit**.
+Therefore, if you are implementing DDD like Python, explicit dependency injection with a style that relies on abstract rather than concrete would be more appropriate.